Most Asian markets down as oil slump hits energy firms

 IMF TRADE WARNING

-The losses filtered through to energy firms with CNOOC and PetroChina down more than 3 per cent in Hong Kong, while Woodside Petroleum was more than 2 per cent off in Sydney and Tokyo-listed Inpex lost more than 1 per cent.
+The losses filtered through to energy firms with CNOOC off more than three per cent and PetroChina 2.8 per cent down in Hong Kong, while Woodside Petroleum was more than two per cent lower in Sydney and Tokyo-listed Inpex lost more than one per cent.

-Broader stock markets were also mostly down with Hong Kong 1.1 per cent lower, Shanghai one percent off and Sydney 0.4 per cent lower.
-There were also losses for Seoul, Wellington, Taipei and Singapore.
+Broader stock markets were also mostly down with Hong Kong 1.3 per cent lower, Shanghai 0.6 per cent off and Sydney 0.6 per cent lower.
+There were also losses for Seoul, Wellington and Taipei.

-However, Tokyo - which was closed for a holiday Monday - rose 0.6 per cent by the break thanks to a weaker yen.
+However, Tokyo - which was closed for a holiday Monday - ended 0.4 per cent higher thanks to a weaker yen and Singapore edged up 0.2 per cent.

-Ongoing fears about a China-US trade war continue to nag investors, with both sides filing counter-complaints at the World Trade Organisation after recently imposing and threatening further tariffs on billions of dollars worth of goods.
+Fears about a China-US trade war continue to nag investors, with both sides filing counter-complaints at the World Trade Organization after recently imposing and threatening further tariffs on billions of dollars worth of goods.

 And on Monday the International Monetary Fund warned about the effects of a stand-off between the world's two economic superpowers.